Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 Here, $\sigma^2 [K^2/year]$ represents the noise variance, and $W(t)$ is the standard Wiener process.
 This last equation is a stochastic differential equation (SDE) describing the evolution of temperature in our model.

 It can be solved numerically using various procedures.
 In this project, the Forward Euler method was employed to simulate the temperature's evolution.

-#### Forward Euler Discretization

-Here's how the forward Euler numerical integration works:

-- **Discretization**: The Forward Euler method approximates solutions of differential equations by breaking the continuous-time domain into discrete time steps ($\Delta t$).

-- **Iterative Process**: It starts from an initial condition and iteratively updates the system's state at each time step.

-- **Temperature Update**:
-  - To account for the stochastic temperature variability (from the Wiener process), random numbers following a normal distribution (zero mean, variance equal to $\Delta t$) are generated at each time step.
-  - The temperature change $dT$ is then found by adding the deterministic temperature change, $F(T)$, and the stochastic temperature change, $\sigma \cdot W$.
-  - The new temperature value $T(t_n)$ is then found by adding to the previuos temperature value $T(t_{n-1})$ che computed temperature change $dT$.
-  - The results is the new temperature value for the next time step.

-- **Repeat**: The process repeats for the specified number of time steps, allowing us to simulate temperature evolution over time.

-The Forward Euler discretization method allows us to simulate temperature evolution over time, considering both deterministic changes as per the energy balance equation and stochastic fluctuations captured by random numbers from the Wiener process.

 ### Parametrization of the Deterministic Rate of Temperature Change